 - incorporate “Week of Prayer” materials into their own services;

 - observe the week of prayer in their worship for each day during the week;

 - engage in Bible studies on the “Week of Prayer” theme.

-Those who chose to pray privately may have found the materials helpful for focusing their prayer intentions.
+Those who chose to pray privately may find the materials helpful for focusing their prayer intentions.
 They can be mindful that they are in communion with others praying all around the world for the greater visible unity of Christ’s Church.

-For more information about the Week of Prayer for Christian Unity or for help planning a celebration in your local area, please contact Julien in the Archdiocesan Office of Ecumenical & Interreligious Relations, 780-469-1010, ext.
-2133, or email by clicking the Contact Us link and select Ecumenical and Interreligious Relations.
+For more information about the Week of Prayer for Christian Unity or for help planning a celebration in your local area, please contact Julien at 780-469-1010, ext.
+2133, or email by clicking the Contact Us link and selecting Ecumenical and Interreligious Relations.